Saturday, 5 July 2025

 One of these intelligence-based targets was the crossing point on the North-South border at Killeen.

-I specified to Mick my tactic of a huge bomb in a hay trailer to exploit the element of subterfuge and completely wiping out our RUC targets.
+I specified to Mick my tactic of a huge bomb in a hay trailer to exploit the element of subterfuge and completely wipe out our RUC targets.
+I was that brutalised young man who believed in over-kill and giving our enemy no chance to escape,all part of the business of Death.

 A huge bomb exploded at Killeen as per my instructions and three policemen and a young policewoman were killed.